stopachka/gamma/outline.md

 ### Todos

 ### General Todos

-- rewrite get_prices to work with different paths
-- rewrite how we do the allocation to handle make the q ratio easier to do
-- rewrite how we get months
+- Do a macro analysis on the options data -- are the asymptotic jumps even there?

 ### Essay outline